benwhalley/just-enough-r/docs/working-with-dataframes.md

 ## Pipes {-}

-We are often going to want to combine both `select` and `filter` to return a subset of our original data.
+We often want to combine `select` and `filter` (and other functions) to return a subset of our original data.

-As you might have noticed above, we can 'nest' function calls in R. For example, we might want to both select some columns and filter rows.
+As you might have noticed above, we can 'nest' function calls in R. For example, we might want to select specific columns and filter out some rows.

 Taking the `mtcars` data, we might want to select the weights of only those cars with low `mpg`: